benmaier/qsuite/README.md

 $ qsuite get all     #get all wrapped files from server/result directory
 ```

-### Copy Files to the server directory from your local
+### Copy files to the server directory from your local working directory

 ```bash
 $ qsuite scp <filename without path>